ternityedu/ternityedu.github.io/README.md

-# ternityedu.github.io
-Ternity Education Website
+# Ternity Education
+This website is currently under construction, please check back later!

+Questions may be directed to [contact\@ternity.education](mailto:contact@ternity.education)